Premiership of Boris Johnson: First lockdown

 On 23 March, in a televised broadcast, Johnson announced wide-ranging restrictions on freedom of movement in the UK, enforceable in law for a period of up to 2 years.
 The UK had been amongst the last major European states to progressively encourage social distancing, close schools, ban public events and order a lockdown.

 On 24 March, Health Secretary Matt Hancock announced that the NHS Nightingale Hospital London, a makeshift hospital would be used with a capacity of up to 4,000 patients.
 Hancock also asked for retired health staff to return to the NHS.

 During the pandemic Johnson also reached a divorce settlement with his estranged wife Marina Wheeler, before his fiancée Carrie Symonds gave birth to a son.

 On 30 April, Johnson said that the country was "past the peak" of the outbreak and spoke about the importance of mask-wearing.
-He said that to avoid a second peak of infections, it was important to keep the R number below one (the number of cases directly generated by one case).
+He said that to avoid a second peak of infections, it was important to keep the R number (the number of cases directly generated by one case) below one.
 On 10 May he asked those who could not work from home to go to work, avoiding public transport if possible, encouraged the taking of "unlimited amounts" of outdoor exercise, and allowed driving to outdoor destinations within England.
 The slogan previously used by the government, "Stay at Home", was newly changed to "Stay Alert".